khaounen/rate-limit-starter/README.md

 - `RateLimitFilter`: runs after auth so it can apply `authenticated-multiplier`.

 This ordering ensures the fingerprint is always available, and authenticated users can benefit from higher limits.
+When a request is authenticated, the rate-limit fingerprint is derived from `Authentication.getName()` (e.g., JWT `sub`), falling back to the request fingerprint for anonymous traffic.

 ## Configuration Reference